2 Chronicles 35:24

 The strongest case that this verse does not belong in this theme.

-“And they brought him upon horses, and buried him with his fathers in the city of Judah.”
+“And his servants carried him in a chariot to Jerusalem, and buried him in his sepulchre with his fathers in the city of David.”